anmukhop/starter-hugo-academic/content/project/collaboration-and-competition-in-open-source-intelligence-osint-analysis/index.md

   focal_point: Smart
   preview_only: false
 ---
 Developed a web app for students to participate in Capture the Flag (CTF) events to discover, archive, verify and report possible social media misinformation.
-The app was used by 40 students every week during the Spring '21 semester.
+The Quriosinty app was used by 40 students every week during the Spring '21 semester.

 Built REST API endpoints to extend the platform for integrating new OSINT tools.